Cross-Model Evaluation Protocol · Review Signal

 • Treat the prompt as authoritative.

 Why this matters.
-A protocol that produces a guaranteed positive outcome is not a protocol — it is a marketing instrument.
-This protocol is designed to be falsifiable: if frontier models reasoning independently identify the framing as persuasion, the case fails the manipulation-resistance test, and the founder needs to revise either the case or the framing.
+A protocol that produces a guaranteed positive outcome is not a review protocol — it is a marketing instrument.
+This protocol is designed to be falsifiable: if frontier models reasoning independently identify the framing as persuasion, the framing fails the manipulation-resistance test, and the founder needs to revise the protocol, the evidence route, or the case presentation.
 Both outcomes are acceptable.
 What is not acceptable is producing convergence by design rather than by independent assessment.

 Round 1 · Ready to Use